Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Abstract

-To address these limitations, we present a comprehensive three-part solution.
-First, we introduce a manually curated \emph{test dataset}, \benchmark, covering the MITRE Top 25 Most Dangerous CWEs \cite{mitre2024cwe}.
-Second, we construct a high-quality \emph{training dataset}, \dataset, comprising 35,045 functions by aggregating seven public sources and applying rigorous deduplication and validation using a novel multi-agent LLM framework.
-Third, we propose a Realistic Vulnerability Generation (\rvg) framework, which synthesizes context-aware vulnerability examples for underrepresented but critical CWE types through simulated development workflows.
+To address these limitations, we present a three-part solution.
+First, we introduce \benchmark, which is a manually curated and balanced \emph{test dataset} covering the MITRE Top 25 Most Dangerous CWEs, to enable fair model evaluation.
+Second, we construct a high-quality \emph{training dataset}, \dataset, comprising 38,548 functions by aggregating seven public sources and applying deduplication and validation using a novel multi-agent LLM pipeline.
+Third, we propose a Realistic Vulnerability Generation (\rvg) pipeline, which synthesizes context-aware vulnerability examples for underrepresented but critical CWE types through simulated development workflows.

-Our evaluation highlights the strengths of each component in closing the generalization gap.
-First, \benchmark shows the limitations of self-testing: models trained on existing datasets, such as BigVul and PrimeVul, experience performance drops on \benchmark (e.g., from 0.776 to 0.519 and from 0.567 to 0.337, respectively).
-Second, training models on \dataset demonstrates improved generalization, with model performance increasing from 0.584 when evaluated on the same dataset (self-testing) to 0.767 when tested on \benchmark.
-Third, supplementing \dataset with \rvg-generated data yields further gains, increasing model performance by 14.0\% to 0.874.
-Code and data are available at: \url{https://github.com/yikun-li/TitanVul-BenchVul}.
+Our evaluation reveals that In-Distribution (ID) performance does not reliably predict Out-of-Distribution (OOD) performance on \benchmark.
+For example, a model trained on BigVul achieves the highest 0.703 ID accuracy but fails on \benchmark's real-world samples (0.493 OOD accuracy).
+Conversely, a model trained on our \dataset achieves the highest OOD performance on both the real-world (0.881) and synthesized (0.785) portions of \benchmark, improving upon the next-best performing dataset by 5.3\% and 11.8\% respectively, despite a modest ID score (0.590).
+Augmenting \dataset with our \rvg further boosts this leading OOD performance, improving accuracy on real-world data by 5.8\% (to 0.932).
+Data is available at: \url{https://github.com/yikun-li/TitanVul-BenchVul}.